ICIJ/datashare/README.md

 - search pdfs, images, texts, spreadsheets, slides and any files, simultaneously
 - automatically detect and filter by people, organizations and locations

+## Translation of the interface

+You're welcome to suggest translations on Datashare's Crowdin https://crwd.in/datashare.
+Please contact us if you would like to add a language.

 ## Installing and using